This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-Birth complications and congenital issues are one of the many ways that babies can develop cerebral palsy.
-One such birth complication is asphyxia, or oxygen deprivation.
-It’s a serious medical condition that can lead to death if not treated immediately.
+Asphyxia is a birth complication and congenital issue that may cause cerebral palsy.
+Asphyxia is oxygen deprivation, a serious medical condition that can lead to death if not treated immediately.
 Quick treatment can limit the resulting brain damage.

-Birth asphyxia is marked by oxygen loss and blood supply loss to the baby and generally occurs shortly before or during birth.
+Birth asphyxia is oxygen loss and blood supply loss to the baby and generally occurs shortly before or during birth.
 It accounts for around 6% to 8% of all cerebral palsy cases.

 - Umbilical cord issues, including the cord wrapping the baby’s head, a compressed or restricted cord, and similar problems